 Before changing the type of litter, it's important to research different types.
 Clay-based formulas can contain a lot of dust.
 Many litters also use strong fragrances to cover up unpleasant smells.
 Natural litters are eco-friendly choices, but some are also quite dusty.

-Silica gel formulas may be the best option for your allergy-prone cat.
-PrettyLitter is made of silica gel crystals and is virtually dust-free and fragrance-free.
+A Silica cat litter may be the best option for your allergy-prone cat.
+The silica gel formulas are made of silica gel crystals and are virtually dust-free and fragrance-free.
 That means fewer irritants for your four-legged friend.

 PrettyLitter will also help you monitor other aspects of your cat's health.
 After your kitty does her business, the pH level of her urine will cause PrettyLitter to change color.
 The color of the litter can help you determine when your cat needs to see her vet, even if she isn't displaying any outward symptoms of being ill.

 Cat parents all have one thing in common: We want to keep our kitties happy and healthy.
 Some cats struggle with feline allergies, and litter allergies can be particularly frustrating for both you and your kitty.
 Being aware of your cat's allergy symptoms will help you figure out how best to help her.